-Isn’t it amazing how far the cameras on smartphones have come?
-With a little practice and preparation, you can record professional looking videos.
+It’s amazing how far cameras on smartphones have come.
+With practice and preparation, you can record professional looking videos right on your handheld device.
+The ‘Shot on iPhone’ series by Apple shows just what your devices are capable of.
 But how do you make these videos look professional and not like they’re recorded on a smartphone?

-Recording a professional video on your smartphone is absolutely possible, but there are a few things that will be a dead giveaway to your viewers that your video was filmed on a phone, and not with a video camera.
-Here are a few tips to improve the quality of your smartphone video:
+There are a few things that will be a dead giveaway that your video was filmed on a phone, and not with a video camera: stability, focus, and image quality.

 Light and focus shifts will be extremely distracting to your viewer and will immensely downgrade the quality of your video.
 Also, the difference in focus and lighting between shots will make your editing process exponentially more difficult, and you may end up needing to throw out a lot of great content.